defano/wyldcard/README.md

 Messages may contain arguments.
 For example, we could define a message called `greet` that provides the name of the person to greet.
 We'd invoke this message as `greet "Bill"` or `send "greet Bill"`.

-A handler to handle this message would be written like:
+Then, a handler to handle this message would be written like:

 ```
 on greet thePerson